kelsilistman/kelsilistman.github.io/extras.md

 ---

 ## Blood donation
 My family and I are frequent blood donors.
-Donating blood is so meaningful that my brother and I had a birthday blood drive this year (May 2026).
+Donating blood is so meaningful to us that my brother and I had a birthday blood drive this year (May 2026).
 We successfully collected 24 units of whole blood and 2 units of double red cells.
 Even our local fire department showed up to support! <a href="bdayblooddrive (2).pdf" target="_blank">Here's the flyer</a>.
 <p align="center">
   <img src="IMG_5521 (2).jpg" width="250" style="margin-right: 20px;">
   <img src="IMG_0587 (3).jpg" width="450">